przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ![image](https://user-images.githubusercontent.com/77756713/125952629-a3c44167-472c-4d61-a6f1-6bc300b02508.png)

-From the confusion matrix above, we can see that the model is biased towards "No" nswers: it is very good at predicting "0" when the real label is "0" (98.73%) but it's very bad at predicting "1s": only 20.75% "Yes" answers were predicted correctly.
+From the confusion matrix above, we can see that the model is biased towards "No" nswers: it is very good at predicting "0" not only when the real label is "0" (98.73%) but also when the real label should be "1" (79.25% "Yes" answers has been predisted as "No").
+It's very bad however at predicting "1s": only 20.75% "Yes" answers were predicted correctly.

 I have compared this model's performance with a Dummy classifier from ```sklearn.dummy``` library:
 ```